idibidiart/react-native-responsive-grid/README.md

-# Responsive, Adaptive Declarative Layout for React Native
+# Responsive, Adaptive, and Declarative Layout for React Native

 ### Install